inaimathi/langnostic/README.md

 ## ToDo

 - Revisit old blogs.
-NOW AT: `id:11`
+NOW AT: `id:15`
+- Post #13 (On Neutrinos) is haunted.
+Have a closer look later

 - Re-factor project into something sane
 	- PostMap and Post shouldn't be separate modules; just one named Posts